catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 For shell commands, the _functionality-specifier_ is in the format `"command arg1 arg2 ... argn"`.
 Any line of legal Bourne shell syntax may be used, so pipes, redirection, etc., are supported.
+Note that the double quotation mark characters used to enclosed the command have meaning only to the Falderal format — they are not part of the command, are not passed to the shell, and do not require double quotation mark characters that are enclosed by them to be escaped with a backslash.

 Certain subsequences, called _variables_, if present in the command string, will be expanded before execution, and will alter how the command reads the text of the test and produces its output, to be compared with the expected output.

+### `%(test-file)` ###

 The variable `%(test-file)` will be replaced by the name of a file which contains the text of the test.
-This may be a temporary files created solely for this purpose.
+This may be a temporary file created solely for this purpose by the Falderal implementation.

+### `%(test-text)` ###

 The variable `%(test-text)` will be replaced by the actual text of the test.
-It is assumed that `%(test-text)` will appear inside single quotes in the command string, so any single quotes in the text of the test will be escaped.
-If neither of these variables appear in the command string, the test text will be provided on the standard input of the shell command.
+It is assumed that `%(test-text)` will appear inside single quotes in the command string, so any single quotes in the text of the test will be escaped by the Falderal implementation by preceding them with backslashes.

+If neither of the variables `%(test-file)` nor `%(test-text)` appear in the command string, the test text will be provided on the standard input of the shell command.

+### `%(output-file)` ###

 The variable `%(output-file)` will be replaced by the name of a file (temporary file) to which the test results will be written.
 If it does